didar-ali-deed/emotion-detection-lstm/README.md

 - Label Encoding:
     - pd.get_dummies: Converts labels (0–5) to one-hot vectors (e.g., [1, 0, 0, 0, 0, 0] for sadness).
 - Saving: Saves preprocessed data as .npy files for efficient loading in training.

+## Progress
+- **Step 3: Create the Model**: Built a Bidirectional LSTM model with Embedding and Dropout layers in `scripts/build_model.py`.
+Saved model summary to `models/model_summary.txt`.

+## 🌟 Expected Outcome
+- The Bidirectional LSTM model is built and compiled correctly.
+- Model summary is saved in models/model_summary.txt.
+- scripts/build_model.py is updated and committed.
+- Changes are pushed to your GitHub repository (https://github.com/didar-ali-deed/emotion-detection-lstm).

 ## License
 MIT License